neuro-actions/jupyter/README.md

 It requires the name of the image on which to run Notebook, as well as references to 5 volumes: data, code, config, notebooks and results.
 These volumes will be mounted to `/project/data`, `/project/modules`, `/project/config`, `/project/notebooks`, and `/project/results` respectively.

-After the Notebook instance is launched, its Web UI will be automatically opened in the default browser.
+After the Jupyter instance is launched, its Web UI will be automatically opened in the default browser.

 ### Quick example: